 - The curriculum follows state and District guidelines and meets or exceeds all elementary requirements.

-- Rose Creek students are expected to develop academically and in personal responsibility by: 1) being at school and being on time, 2) doing good work and turning work in on time, and 3) obeying school rules, and showing courtesy and respect.
+- Rose Creek students are expected to develop academically and in personal responsibility by: 1) being at school and being on time, 2) doing quality work and turning work in on time, and 3) obeying school rules while showing courtesy and respect.

 - The resource program provides special help to students who are behind in math or reading.
 A guidance specialist is available to provide group or individual counseling.
 Speech therapy is also provided for students as necessary.